Visitor # 53001 since 26.FEB.2003

 The relay lever is essentially a bell crank that converts east-west motion of the rear selector rod to north-south motion on the forward selector rod.
 When I had initially rebuilt my linkage with stock bushings, I had neglected this component, but it does have a pair of hard plastic bushings in it.
 I removed the nut and bolt that hold it in place and pulled it out for a look.

 Instead of finding the bushings being worn (they were likely the 20 year old OEM bushings), I actually found that the length of the shoulder on the bolt was about 1 mm longer than the height of the lever and the bushings.
 Tightening the nut harder won't help as the shoulder on the bolt keeps it from getting any tighter.
 So instead, I took a flat washer and drilled it to fit over th shoulder and then installed the washer under the lever (see red arrow in photo above for location; with a little grease to let things move smoothly) and viola, the lever only rotates, no more racking, no more slop.
 And guess what, no need to push hard on the gear shift lever to get 1st gear and 2nd gear is no longer slow.
-If you need a washer set up for your A1 relay lever, I'll be happy to include one with your A1 linkage kit order.
+If you need a washer set up for your A1 relay lever, links below to order one.

 :